Choosing the right accommodation is one of the biggest decisions you'll make when planning an African safari.

-This guide explains how safari accommodation is typically categorised, what influences pricing, and how to choose the right option for your budget and travel style.
+This guide explains how we categorise safari accommodation, why prices vary between destinations, what is typically included in a safari lodge rate, and how to choose accommodation that suits your budget and travel style.

 Budget vs mid range vs luxury lodge accommodation in Kruger South Africa